ssonkiya/ssonkiya.github.io/_posts/2018-02-05-The-Importance-of-Sponsorship.md

 Some examples of mine:
 - RStudio conference, with money - gave me diversity scholarship for conference 2017.
 Enabled me to go to conference and training days.
 - Hilary Parker recommending me to speak at Data Day Texas.
 Was my first conference talk.
 - Jared Lander having me give my first data science talk at his meetup.
 He was very enthusiastic, insistent, champion of me.
 He believed I could do it before I did.
+Got to talk at west point, which was awesome.
 - Dave Robinson, for everything.
 Especially helping boost my data science profile.
 His international women day tweets. got lots of follwers for all of us.

 And some encouragement:
 - Hadley Wickham encouraging me to submit my talk to RStudio conference 2018
 - Jim Hester citing me as one of the contributors to the glue documentation.

+## Diversity and sponsorship

+Care about diversity.
+This one is about how men can be an ally to women and non-binary people.
+Worth reading whole thing: https://codeascraft.com/2016/10/19/being-an-effective-ally-to-women-and-non-binary-people/.
+Important post below:

+Screenshot.